Pali and Sanskrit are closely related languages which both originate from India.

 Some of the Pali words which are derived from Sanskrit have shifts in meanings, or additional meanings compared to the original term.

-There are also many Pali and Sanskrit vocabulary words which are identical or very similar (aside from the scripts used to write them).
+There are also many Pali and Sanskrit vocabulary words that are identical or very similar (aside from the scripts used to write them).
 Some examples of these are provided in the table below:

 Pali | Sanskrit | English |